WhoBrokeTheBuild/cflags/README.md

-# cFlags
+# cflags

 ## Building

-cFlags is a header only library.
+cflags is a header only library.
 To use it, simply copy `cflags.h` to your project, or add it to your include path.

 You may also install it using cmake, like so: